 According to Car & Driver Magazine, K.I.T.T. was originally intended to be a modified Datsun 280ZX, but General Motors' recently introduced F-Body Firebird Trans Am was substituted in pre-production.

-Much of the fan-mail written to the series by younger viewers was addressed to the name Michael Knight.
+Much of the fan mail written to the series by younger viewers, was addressed to the name Michael Knight.
 Some of these letters were accidentally sent to actor Michael Knight, who was emerging as a popular cast member of the daytime drama All My Children (1970).
-Knight subsequently added his middle initial E to his screen name to avoid confusion.
-Interestingly, the actor Michael E. Knight would later marry Catherine Hickland, who played Michael's love interest on Knight Rider, and was married to David Hasselhoff at the time of the series.
+Knight subsequently added his middle initial "E" to his screen name to avoid confusion.
+Interestingly, Michael E. Knight would later marry Catherine Hickland, who played Michael's love interest on this show, and was married to David Hasselhoff at the time of the series.

 The second season saw the extensive use of miniatures provided by Jack Sessums for most of the really impossible stuff like jumping over trains, over helicopters, crashing into Goliath and "walking on water".
 The miniatures of K.I.T.T. were made to 1/8th scale, modified from the existing commercially available Monogram kit of the 1982 Camaro Z-28 to the same scale.
 Almost everything done involving trains were miniatures built by Sessums and his crew, as it turns out Sessums was a model train enthusiast who had large scale garden railway models already built, and the production crews made a lot of use of these models which for the most part were ready for use.
 The same model trains were also used in The Fall Guy (1981) and other similar productions of the time.

-K.I.T.T, the Knight Industries Two-Thousand, was a customized 1982 Pontiac Trans-Am.
-The 1982 model year was the first year of the third-generation (1982-1992) F-bodies (Chevrolet's Camaro and Pontiac's Firebird share the same platform), and was a complete redesign of the second-generation (see Smokey and the Bandit (1977) for a 2nd-gen Trans-Am).
+K.I.T.T., the Knight Industries Two Thousand, was a customized 1982 Pontiac Trans Am.
+The 1982 model year was the first year of the third-generation (1982-1992) F-bodies (Chevrolet's Camaro and Pontiac's Firebird share the same platform), and was a complete redesign of the second generation.

 Glen A. Larson got the idea for K.I.T.T. and Knight Rider from watching the movie The Love Bug Rally (1971).